dailystory/docs/articles/changelog/2020/november.md

 # DailyStory Product Updates for November 2020
 ## November 10, 2020
 * Bug with reindex partial never ending loop
+* Partial reindex of status was int should be string

 ## November 9, 2020
 * Reorg RssEmailUtility into RssHelper